isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 harder ones.
 For example, we can make a setoid for the `type:_×_` type, which lifts a setoid over each projection.
-That is, two pairs `a₁` `ctor:,` `b₁` and `a₂` `ctor:,` `b₂` are equal only when `a₁` is equivalent to `a₂` under the first setoid, and when `b₁` and `b₂` do under the second.
+That is, two pairs `a₁` `ctor:,` `b₁` and `a₂` `ctor:,` `b₂` are equal only when `a₁` is equivalent to `a₂` under the first setoid, and when `b₁` is equivalent to `b₂` under the second.
 In other words, a setoid for pairs is a pair of setoids.

 We'll begin with some setup, just to get everything into scope with reasonable
 names: